The International Peace Museum: History

-In 2005, the Museum moved into Dayton's historic Isaac Pollack House.
+In 2005, the museum moved into Dayton's historic Isaac Pollack House.
 In 2014, the 1877 structure was refitted with modern technology.
 The new equipment allowed the Peace Museum to produce multimedia, interactive exhibits, and to broadcast programs and virtual exhibits to multiple rooms.

-Ralph and Christine were long-time peace activists and members of the Fellowship of Reconciliation, receiving numerous awards for books published and their work around the local area.
+Ralph and Christine Dull were long-time peace activists and members of the Fellowship of Reconciliation, receiving numerous awards for books published and their work around the local area.
 Ralph received the 2009 Pioneer of Ohio Award from Green Energy Ohio and the National EPA Award for Environmental Stewardship in 2010.

 Since their departure, the museum has maintained a focus on local change, meeting with local leaders and encouraging broader interpretations of peace within the community.
-In 2017, the Museum participated in the local "Building Peace Through the Arts" initiative alongside the University of Dayton, Dayton Philharmonic, and other local arts institutions.
-More recently, in response to the 2019 Dayton shooting and rising gun violence in the Dayton area, the museum partnered with the Facing Project to publish a collection of 16 stories detailing the experience of gun-violence survivors.
-The book, titled "Facing Gun Violence: It’s Always Close to Home for Someone," was released on August 1st, 2020.
+In 2017, the museum participated in the local "Building Peace Through the Arts" initiative alongside the University of Dayton, Dayton Philharmonic, and other local arts institutions.
+More recently, in response to the 2019 Dayton shooting and rising gun violence in the U.S., the museum partnered with the Facing Project to publish a collection of 16 stories detailing the experience of gun-violence survivors.
+The book Facing Gun Violence: It’s Always Close to Home for Someone was released on August 1, 2020.

-In September 2021 the Museum temporarily closed for visitors, opening again in June 2022 in a new facility on Courthouse Square.
+In September 2021 the museum temporarily closed for visitors due to the pandemic.
+During that time, it hosted regular virtual yoga classes, discussions, and educational presentations.
+It opened again in May 2022 in a new facility on Courthouse Square.
+Its first new exhibit since the pandemic was a photography series by Bernard Kleina on Martin Luther King Jr.'s Chicago Freedom Movement.

+In September 2024, Kevin Kelly stepped down as Executive Director of the International Peace Museum, and Alice Young-Basora, formerly the Director of Education, assumed the role becoming the first female Executive Director of the International Peace Museum.